-Copyright is a form of intellectual property protection that provides creators with the right to exclusively control and use the original work they have created.
+Copyright is a form of intellectual property protection that provides creators of original works with the exclusive right to control and use it.

 What type of work is protected by copyright?

-Imagine that you’re a wedding photographer who has snapped a fabulous wedding in Tuscany.
-You’re proud of your shots and post them to your business’ social media accounts.
+Let’s say you’re a wedding photographer who’s snapped a stunner wedding in Tuscany.
+You’re proud of your shots and post them to your business’ social media accounts. #dreamjob